Local Advantage Networks for Cooperative Multi-Agent Reinforcement Learning: Introduction

-Our main contribution is LAN a new cooperative MARL algorithm that learns the decentralized Advantages of best response polices through the centralized learning of a Q-value proxy.
-We empirically evaluate LAN against independent Q-Learners \citep{Tan1993Multi-AgentAgents, Tampuu2015MultiagentLearning} and state-of-the-art algorithms for deep MARL, i.e., VDN \citep{Sunehag2017Value-DecompositionLearning}, QMIX and QPLEX, on the Starcraft Multi-agent Challenge (SMAC) benchmark \citep{Samvelyan2019TheChallenge}.
-We show that on the simpler maps, LAN learns to consequently win, as do the current SOTA algorithms.
-On harder maps, LAN performs on par with the current SOTA algorithms.
-On the most challenging maps, \emph{corridor} and \emph{3s5z\_vs\_3s6z}, where even QPLEX does not attain any wins, LAN is the first algorithm to obtain wins.
-For those two maps, LAN learns a complex strategy based on an agent sacrificing itself to lure the enemies far from its teammates, proving LAN's capacity to mitigate the temporally extended multi-agent credit assignment problem.
-On the full SMAC benchmark, the average performance on all maps, LAN obtains $10\%$ more win rates than QPLEX.
-We thus conclude that our approach of coordinating the learning of the local advantage functions with the centralized value-function conditioned on the agent's hidden states performs well and is highly promising, as it not only performs better, but also scales better in the number of agents in terms of the number of parameters required.
+We empirically evaluate LAN against independent Q-Learners \citep{Tan1993Multi-AgentAgents, Tampuu2015MultiagentLearning} and state-of-the-art algorithms for deep MARL, i.e., VDN \citep{Sunehag2018Value-decompositionReward}, QMIX and QPLEX, on the Starcraft Multi-agent Challenge (SMAC) benchmark \citep{Samvelyan2019TheChallenge}.
+We show that on the 14 maps that compose the benchmark, LAN reaches similar performance of the SOTA in 11, surpasses the others algorithms with a large margin in 2, and under-performs in 1.
+In the maps with the most agents, LAN's centralized network uses up to $7$ times fewer parameters than QPLEX demonstrating the scalability of our algorithm.
+Furthermore, in two super hard maps, LAN learns a complex strategy based on an agent sacrificing itself to lure the enemies far from its teammates, showcasing LAN's capacity to mitigate the temporally extended multi-agent credit assignment problem.
+This strategy allows LAN to obtain a success rate of respectively $40\%$ and $90\%$ on two maps where the current state-of-the-art -- QPLEX -- struggles to obtain any wins.
+By improving performance on these two maps, LAN was able to achieve an average final performance on all 14 maps that is $10\%$ better than QPLEX's score.

+Importantly, the objective of this new method is not to improve performance over the SOTA but rather to present an alternative research direction to factorizing the joint Q-value.